 Stay one thought ahead.
 Get our latest insights in your inbox with ThinkSpace.

-GIC worked with British Land, a partner which has successfully demonstrated the important role developers play in supporting global decarbonisation goals.
-Since 2014, when GIC acquired a stake in the Broadgate Estate, GIC has advised in a joint venture with British Land on the evaluation of new developments, major value-add opportunities and placemaking initiatives on the Estate.
+GIC worked with British Land, a partner who successfully demonstrated the important role developers play in supporting global decarbonisation goals.
+Since 2014, when GIC acquired a stake in the Broadgate Estate in 2014, GIC has acted in joint venture with British Land on new developments, major value-add opportunities and placemaking initiatives on the Estate.

-100LPS was developed with sustainability in mind, and today provides a model for sustainable, low carbon development.
-To keep embodied carbon low, 100LPS’ design retained or reused 50% of the building’s existing structure, such as the steel frame, foundations and concrete.
-To optimise the completed building’s operational efficiency, smart systems were installed to monitor real-time building performance, water recycling systems were built to use rainwater/greywater to meet 40% of water demand, and 100% of electricity and gas will be supplied by renewable sources.
+100LPS was developed with sustainability in mind, and today provides a model for sustainable, low-carbon development.
+To keep embodied carbon low, 100LPS’ design retained or re-used 50% of the building’s existing structure, such as the steel frame, foundations and concrete.
+To optimise the completed building’s operational efficiency, smart systems were installed to monitor real-time building performance, water recycling systems were built in to use rainwater and greywater to meet 40% of water demand, and 100% of electricity and gas will be supplied by renewable sources.
 Residual emissions were offset through nature-based solutions including land restoration and afforestation projects in Tibet, Mexico, Cumbria and Scotland.